KOSASIH/mine-genius/README.md

 AI-powered mining platform for intelligent mining processes and optimized user rewards.

 # Mine Genius: The Ultimate AI-Powered Mining Simulator
 Welcome to Mine Genius, the most advanced AI-powered mining simulator in the universe!
-This repository contains the source code for the Mine Genius project, a cutting-edge AI-powered mining simulator that utilizes the latest advancements in artificial intelligence, machine learning, and data analytics to create a realistic and immersive mining experience.
+This repository contains the source code for the SmartMine project, a cutting-edge AI-powered mining simulator that utilizes the latest advancements in artificial intelligence, machine learning, and data analytics to create a realistic and immersive mining experience.

 # Features